RD342/RD342.github.io/content/authors/admin/_index.md

 ---

+Position: Researcher at the College of Engineering, Mathematics and Physical Sciences, University of Exeter

+**Research Interests:**

+Greeting!
+I am specializes in the application of meta-heuristic algorithms to enhance the autonomy of unmanned aerial vehicles (UAVs).
+My researches focuse on integrating advanced control systems with artificial intelligence to improve UAV performance in complex environments.

+I contributed to the field of UAV control systems by introducing meta-heuristic algorithms into closed-loop control frameworks.
+I worked on nonlinear time series analysis has advanced predictive models for drone motion, enhancing the reliability and efficiency of UAV operations.
+Additionally, the research on swarm intelligence has provided new insights into drone flocking behaviors, with potential applications in coordinated multi-UAV systems.

+**Collaborations:**

-I am a PhD student specializing in Mathematics.
-My research focus is on bio-inspired collective behavior modelling.
-As an interdisciplinary field, I am supervised by Prof. Stuart Townley and Dr Saptarshi Das from the Department of Mathematics and Prof. Alex Thornton from the Department of Ecology.
+As an interdisciplinary field, I am supervised by Prof. Stuart Townley and Dr Saptarshi Das from the Department of Mathematics and Prof. Alex Thornton from the Department of Ecology contributing to interdisciplinary advancements in UAV technology.

-I am interested in swarm intelligence, the collective behavior of animals, meta-heuristic algorithm and modelling.

-***ALGORITHMIC SKILLS:***

-Familiar with supervised learning such as support vector machines, linear discriminant analysis, k-nearest neighbour algorithm, decision trees, and clustering algorithms such as Hierarchical clustering, k-Means clustering.
-Proficient in linear regression, logistic regression, naive Bayes, Neural Networks and Hidden Markov Models.
+**Contact Information:**

+For further information or collaboration opportunities, please contact me through the University of Exeter's College of Engineering, Mathematics and Physical Sciences.